xrdocs/automation/_tutorials/deploying-multi-vendor-l2vpn-services-crosswork-network-controller.md

 }
 …..............< skipping some output >..................
 ```

-9)	Now we were ready to deploy and visualize this in Cisco Crosswork Network Controller.
-(We documented these steps in the Github Repo: https://github.com/tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/blob/main/README.md)
+9. Now we were ready to deploy and visualize this in Cisco Crosswork Network Controller.
+(We documented these steps in the [Github Repo](https://github.com/tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/blob/main/README.md)

       1. Select L2VPN under Services Section.